ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 to use `git blame`_.
 GitHub will also suggest reviewers based on who previously worked on the files changed in a pull request.
+All recipes contain a list of the recipe authors (and some of them in addition a list of recipe maintainers).
-Every recipe has a maintainer and authors listed in the recipe, it is a good idea to ask these people for a review.
+It is a good idea to ask these people for a review.

 If there is no obvious reviewer, you can attract the attention of the relevant team of reviewers by writing to `@ESMValGroup/tech-reviewers`_ or